The Revenge of Shinobi

 Few comic strips were made primarly based off The Revenge of Shinobi.
 The Official Sonic the Hedgehog Yearbook 1991 had "The Dark Circle" single-part story, which can be seen as prequel to Sonic the Comic stories.
 Sonic the Comic would then host few more Shinobi story arcs, that are connected by a single plot of Joe Musashi rescuing Naoko and defending himself against Neo Zeed.
 Story arcs are: "The Fear Pavilion" (issue #1 to issue #6), "The Art of War" (#19 to #24) and "Power of The Elements" (#47 to #53).
 Sonic the Poster Mag 4 special issue also included a single-part story "Way of the Warrior".

-Because of copyright issues regarding certain boss characters (many of which were based on cultural icons) there were at least four versions of the game released in Europe and North America, with the later two also appearing in Europe.
-Another revision was eventually released for the Nintendo Wii's Virtual Console.
+Because of copyright issues regarding certain boss characters (many of which were based on cultural icons) there were at least four versions of the game released, one in Japan, three in North America, and the later two also appearing in Europe.
+Another revision was eventually released for the Wii's Virtual Console.

 |1.00 (1989)||The Super Shinobi.
 This is the original 'final' version, only released in Japan and the only version released in Japan.|